 On a first offense DUI in El Paso County or Teller County, the possible penalties include from five days up to one year in jail.
 On a person’s first DUI that five days in jail can be suspended if one does an alcohol evaluation and treatment as ordered by the court.
 There is an exception, however, to this rule.
 If the person’s BAC is more than .200 then the court must impose a mandatory minimum of 10 days in jail, which cannot be suspended.
 A first offense DUI also includes a fine of $600 – $1,000 dollars.
 One must also complete between 48-96 hours of community service.
 All of these punishments will be monitored while the person convicted of DUI is on probation.

 Needless to say, the penalties for even a first offense DUI in Colorado Springs are severe.
 Whenever you find yourself charged with a DUI, you should contact a Colorado Springs DUI attorney as soon as possible.

 What are the penalties for a second offense DUI?

-On a second offense DUI conviction in Colorado Springs, the court must impose a mandatory minimum of 10 days jail, up to one year in jail.
-The court will also impose an additional year of jail, but suspend it on condition that the person completes the conditions of probation.
+Upon a conviction for a second DUI in Colorado Springs, the court must impose a mandatory minimum of 10 days jail, up to one year in jail.
+The court will also impose an additional year of jail, but suspend it on the condition that the person completes the conditions of probation.
 The minimum fine is $600 up to $1500 dollars and community service between 48-120 hours.
 Additionally, the court must order at least two years of probation with alcohol treatment and one year of suspended jail.
-Further, the court may impose alcohol or drug monitoring, ignition interlock, and additional conditions the court feels are appropriate to use, of course if allowed by law.
-Additionally, a second offense may prohibit the person from leaving the state without the permission from probation.
+Further, the court may impose alcohol or drug monitoring, ignition interlock, and additional conditions the court feels are appropriate to use, of course, if allowed by law.
+Additionally, a second offense may prohibit the person from leaving the state without permission from probation.

 Are there other possible consequences from a DUI conviction besides the court consequences?